 In December 2015, TRC received certification as a Socially and Economically Disadvantaged Business (DBE) by the West Virginia Department of Transportation Unified Certification Committee and has begun working on West Virginia transportation projects.

+She served as Chairman of the Board of Directors for 2 terms.
 Terri has served on the board of directors in many local and state-wide organizations that work in the areas of community development such as; WV Preservation Alliance, Arts on the River Festival, City of Morgantown Design Committee and the Metropolitan Theatre Foundation.

 Over the last 30 years, Terri has been recognized for her leadership with many awards.
 Recently, she was selected as the U.S. Small Business Administration’s West Virginia 2015 Women in Business Champion of the Year.